Once you have chosen your doors, it’s important to care for them to ensure you get the best performance from your Deanta door.

 Timber is a natural product and is subject to humidity and temperature changes.
-Each door may have slightly different patterns of graining or colour variations.
+Each door may have slightly different patterns of graining or colour variation.
 As the timber ages, these colour variations will subside.

 – Doors must be examined immediately on receipt and prior to installation as claims or faults will not be accepted once the door has been removed from packaging.

 – All doors must be measured individually when having glass fitted.
-Deanta doors are hand-assembled, and as such, we cannot guarantee each apeture is the exact same size.
+Deanta doors are hand-assembled, and as such, we cannot guarantee each aperture is the exact same size.
 We recommend you use a qualified glass fitter.

 – Doors must be stored horizontally on a clean, dry, flat and level surface.